tomascejka/study/jdk8/what-is-new.md

   + Support for server-side cipher suites preference customization in JSSE

 * [JavaFX](http://docs.oracle.com/javase/8/javase-clienttechnologies.htm)
   + The new Modena theme has been implemented in this release.
-For more information, see the blog at fxexperience.com.
+For more information, see the blog at [fxexperience.com](http://fxexperience.com/2013/03/modena-theme-update/).
   + The new SwingNode class enables developers to embed Swing content into JavaFX applications.
-See the SwingNode javadoc and Embedding Swing Content in JavaFX Applications.
+See the SwingNode javadoc and [Embedding Swing Content in JavaFX Applications](http://docs.oracle.com/javase/8/javafx/interoperability-tutorial/embed-swing.htm).
-  + The new UI Controls include the DatePicker and the TreeTableView controls.
+  + The new UI Controls include the `DatePicker` and the `TreeTableView` controls.
-  + The javafx.print package provides the public classes for the JavaFX Printing API.
+  + The `javafx.print` package provides the public classes for the JavaFX Printing API.
 See the javadoc for more information.
   + The 3D Graphics features now include 3D shapes, camera, lights, subscene, material, picking, and antialiasing.
-The new Shape3D (Box, Cylinder, MeshView, and Sphere subclasses), SubScene, Material, PickResult, LightBase (AmbientLight and PointLight subclasses) , and SceneAntialiasing API classes have been added to the JavaFX 3D Graphics library.
+The new `Shape3D (Box, Cylinder, MeshView`, and `Sphere subclasses`), `SubScene, Material, PickResult, LightBase (AmbientLight` and `PointLight subclasses`) , and `SceneAntialiasing API` classes have been added to the JavaFX 3D Graphics library.
 The Camera API class has also been updated in this release.
-See the corresponding class javadoc for javafx.scene.shape.Shape3D, javafx.scene.SubScene, javafx.scene.paint.Material, javafx.scene.input.PickResult, javafx.scene.SceneAntialiasing, and the Getting Started with JavaFX 3D Graphics document.
+See the corresponding class javadoc for `javafx.scene.shape.Shape3D, javafx.scene.SubScene, javafx.scene.paint.Material, javafx.scene.input.PickResult, javafx.scene.SceneAntialiasing`, and the [Getting Started with JavaFX 3D Graphics document](http://docs.oracle.com/javase/8/javafx/graphics-tutorial/javafx-3d-graphics.htm).
-  + The WebView class provides new features and improvements.
-Review Supported Features of HTML5 for more information about additional HTML5 features including Web Sockets, Web Workers, and Web Fonts.
+  + The `WebView` class provides new features and improvements.
+Review [Supported Features of HTML5 for more information about additional HTML5 features](http://docs.oracle.com/javase/8/javafx/embedded-browser-tutorial/index.html) including Web Sockets, Web Workers, and Web Fonts.
   + Enhanced text support including bi-directional text and complex text scripts such as Thai and Hindi in controls, and multi-line, multi-style text in text nodes.
   + Support for Hi-DPI displays has been added in this release.
   + The CSS Styleable* classes became public API.
 See the javafx.css javadoc for more information.